harleyday/logicleTransform.m/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:

-1. Download toolbox version '...' / Roll the source back to commit id '...'
+1. Download version '...' / Roll the source back to commit id '...'
 2. Code to reproduce the error from scratch
 3. Scroll down to '....'
 4. See error